-Henrichs said the AANA meeting gave her yet another opportunity to appreciate the caliber of students attending Goldfarb.
-“Our students never cease to amaze me.
-They work so hard in the classroom, in the simulation lab and in the clinical area.
+Dr. Henrichs reflects on her student’s hard with great admiration and says, “Our students represented Goldfarb in so many ways at our national meeting!
+They work so hard in the classroom, in the simulation lab and in the clinical area and this is demonstrated through their leadership activities.
 They truly are the nurse leaders of our future, and we are very proud of each of them.”